Jahia/jcrestapi/README.md

 - The unescaped node's name, represented by the `name` field, as detailed in the [Names section](#names).
 - The name of the node's type, represented by the `type` field.
-- The node's properties, which are gathered in a `props` object, as detailed in the [Properties section](#properties).
+- The node's properties, which are gathered in a `properties` object, as detailed in the [Properties section](#properties).
 - The node's children collection, which are gathered in a `children` object, as detailed in the [Children section] (#children).
 - The node's attached mixins, which information is gathered in a `mixins` object, as detailed in the [Mixins section]